michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_os_devlog_1.md

 attempt to run some bare metal code.
 Can I execute some instructions on a chip using qmeu, and debug it?
-I want to avoid any of the config.txt, bootcode.bin, or any of the other "magic" as much as possible...I'm more than happy to use those things once I understand them but I don't really feel like I undersatnd tehm yet.
+I want to avoid any of the config.txt, bootcode.bin, or any of the other "magic" as much as possible...I'm more than happy to use those things once I understand them but I don't really feel like I understand them yet.

 First things first, I need to know where to put my instructions on the machine.
 Presumbably this CPU is going to start executing instructions at some address once it powers on.
 I need to figure out how